 Rather than being a dismal outlook, this level of churn points to a consumer-focused market dynamic where businesses that connect with their customers and innovate in meaningful ways will stay the course.

 Adapt or perish.
 Jack Welch is often quoted as saying “If the rate of change on the outside exceeds the rate of change on the inside, then the end is near.”
 It’s clear that customers and their buying behaviors and expectations of service are changing rapidly.

 How are you changing the experience you deliver to your customers?
 How do you really tune in to what your customers want and how they want it?
 It’s time to start using technology to your advantage.

 Can technology make a difference?
-A recent survey of 4,000 small and midsize businesses worldwide found that many are already looking to technology to provide this kind of competitive advantage.
+A recent survey of 4,000 small and midsize businesses worldwide found that many are already looking to technology such as edge computing to provide this kind of competitive advantage.
 Forty-seven percent said technology is critical to their company’s future and 40 percent said technology will increase their revenues and profits.
 In addition, tech-savvy businesses grew revenue 15 percent faster and created jobs two times faster than those using little technology.
 (The Boston Consulting Group.)